Willyham/charles/README.md

-# charles
+# Species

-Genetic programming framework for Node.
+Asynchronous genetic programming framework for Node.

-Charles allows you to quickly run simple evolutionary computation problems by defining a set of delegate functions which describe the properties of your chromosomes and how they interact.
+Species allows you to quickly run simple evolutionary computation problems by defining a set of delegate functions which describe the properties of your chromosomes and how they interact.

 # Install